Tearsheet

 AI Analysis | Feedback

-David R. Taylor is the founder of VersaBank, having acquired Pacific & Western Trust in 1993 and transforming it into the world's first branchless, electronic bank, which received its Schedule I bank license in 2002.
-He also founded Discovery Air in 2004, an aviation services company, and VersaBanq Innovations Inc. in 2007, which developed the banking software used by VersaBank.
-In 2019, he founded DRT Cyber Inc., a cybersecurity subsidiary of VersaBank.
+David R. Taylor is the Founder, President, and CEO of VersaBank.
+He founded the bank in 1993, originally as Pacific & Western Trust, transforming it into the world's first branchless, electronic bank, which received its Schedule I Canadian chartered bank license in 2002.
+His banking career began in the mid-1970s at the Bank of Montreal, followed by a role as Vice President at Barclays Bank of Canada in the mid-1980s, where he recognized the potential of personal computers in banking.
+Beyond VersaBank, Taylor founded Discovery Air in 2004, which operated a fleet of specialized aircraft, and VersaBanq Innovations Inc. in 2007, which developed banking software.
+In 2019, he also founded DRT Cyber Inc., a VersaBank subsidiary offering cybersecurity services.

 AI Analysis | Feedback